punyashah2004-code/image-attendance-system/README.md

-# Image Attendance System (ML)
+# Insider Threat Detection System

-This project is a machine learning-based attendance system that uses image recognition to automatically detect faces and mark attendance.
+This project is a machine learning-based system designed to detect insider threats by analyzing user behavior and activity patterns.

 ## Features
+- User activity monitoring
+- Threat detection using ML models
-- Face detection and recognition
+- Data generation and analysis
-- Automatic attendance marking
-- Real-time image processing
-- User-friendly interface
+- Secure authentication system

 ## Technologies Used
 - Python
-- OpenCV
 - Machine Learning
+- Flask (if used)
+- HTML, CSS

 ## How to Run
+1. Install dependencies:
-1. Install required libraries: pip install opencv-python numpy
+   pip install -r requirements.txt
-2. Run the main file:
+2. Run the application:
-   python main.py
+   python app.py